ICBI/.github/profile/README.md

     - https://icbi.georgetown.edu/bisr/

 ## 🍿 Fun facts
-We are a diverse multi-displicinary group of researchers
+We are a diverse multi-displicinary group of researchers.